-The importance of the death of Christ is evident from seven considerations; what are they? (pp. 229-231) There are five wrong theories about the death of Christ; what are they? (pp. 232-235) The true meaning of Christ's death is that it is, it is and it is a The extent of Christ's death can be summed up by saying, "It is for all, but only for the elect."
+The importance of the death of Christ is evident from seven considerations; what are they? (pp. 229-231) There are five wrong theories about the death of Christ; what are they? (pp. 232-235) The true meaning of Christ's death is that it is vicarious , it is satisfaction , and it is a ransom .
+The extent of Christ's death can be summed up by saying, "It is available for all, but efficient only for the elect."
 NOTE: Do NOT try to read Calvinistic predestination into this statement.
-THE WORK OF CHRIST: His Resurrection, Ascension, and Exaltation The resurrection of Christ is important because: It is the fundamental doctrine of It has an important part in the of salvation.
-It is important as an exhibition of divine Three things are given about the nature of Christ's resurrection; what are they?
+THE WORK OF CHRIST: His Resurrection, Ascension, and Exaltation The resurrection of Christ is important because: It is the fundamental doctrine of Christianity .
+It has an important part in the application of salvation.
+It is important as an exhibition of divine power .
+Three things are given about the nature of Christ's resurrection; what are they?
+It was actual.
+It was bodily.
 Give me two arguments used as proofs for Christ's resurrection.
-The ascension of Christ refers to his going back to in his resurrection body, the exaltation of Christ is the of the Father by which he gave to the risen and ascended Christ the position of and at his own right hand.
+The argument from testimony.
+The argument from cause and effect.
+The ascension of Christ refers to his going back to heaven in his resurrection body, the exaltation of Christ is the act of the Father by which he gave to the risen and ascended

+Christ the position of honor and power at his own right hand.